elespdn/elespdn.github.io/talks/20190425_TEIcustomization/exercises/exerciseRoma.md

 - First click on a module name from the List of selected Modules (the right column).
 For this exercise, click on the module *namesdates*.
 This should take you to the appropriate *Change module* page.

-- Have a look at the elements listed and find one that will not be used in the encoding of letters (like the ones we have worked with).
+- Have a look at the elements listed and find one that you haven't used in previous exercise.
 For example, the element 'climate' or 'langKnowledge' or 'terrain'.
 Now you can Exclude it/them.

-Don't forget to Save your changes (bottom of the page)!
+- Save your changes, using the red button at the bottom of the page.

 ## Attributes